-Pitching depth a key element of Class A North race
+Pitching depth a key element of ‘A’ North race

 The race for Class A North baseball supremacy this spring has been marked by a depth of quality pitching.

-Whether the tandem is Peter Kemble and Nick Cowperthwaite of Bangor, Jack Corey and Alex Stevens of Brewer, Alex McKenney and Casey Sudbeck of Hampden Academy or Jarod Norcross Plourde and Damien St. Pierre of Edward Little of Auburn, most of the divisional leaders are dealing from a position of pitching strength as they position themselves for a postseason run.
+Whether the tandem is Peter Kemble and Nick Cowperthwaite of Bangor, Jack Corey and Alex Brooks of Brewer, Alex McKenney and Casey Sudbeck of Hampden Academy or Jarod Norcross Plourde and Damien St. Pierre of Edward Little of Auburn, most of the divisional leaders feature pitching strength as they position themselves for a postseason run.

 “We’ve definitely seen two good pitchers from Brewer, Cowperthwaite was good against us and obviously Kemble from Bangor is strong, and then teams like Edward Little and Oxford Hills (of South Paris) are always going to have kids who can go out there and compete,” said McKenney after pitching Hampden to a 5-1 win over Brewer on Monday night.